Brass upset over Detroit firefighters' burning home photo

 Firefighters were celebrating a retiring fire battalion chief, Deputy Fire Commissioner Dave Fornell said.

-“There are a lot of ways to celebrate a retirement," Jones said in a statement.
-"Taking a photo in front of a building fire is not one of them."
+“There are a lot of ways to celebrate a retirement," Fire Commissioner Eric Jones said in a statement.
+“Taking a photo in front of a building fire is not one of them.”

 Jones added, "Behind every fire is a devastated family or property owner."